abhijit-c/LatinTranslations/Vergil/book.md

 11. *carmina uobis, huic aliud mercedis erit.'*

-    the poems are for you, for this there will be other of gifts.
+    you will have poems, she will have other of gifts.'

 12. *simul incipit ipse.*